jeromin/VFSBot/README.md

 Important messages, as few as possible, such as when the appointment appears and is available, and rarely errors, are sent to the `channel_id` where you can also add friends to be warned.

 ## Dependencies
-See `requirements.txt' for Python packages
+See `requirements.txt` for Python packages

 System library `tesseract` is needed.
 On Mac you can install it with `brew install tesseract`, and specify its executable path in `utils.py`.